Why Use a Trust as an Estate Planning Strategy?

 Charitable Gifts as an Estate Planning Tool in New Jersey

 Lifetime gifts to charity provide significant planning opportunities for single and married individual(s) who are charitably inclined and seek both income and estate tax savings.
-Depending on the individual needs or preference, charitable gifts may be made outright or through the use of a trust.
+Depending upon individual needs or preference(s), charitable gifts may be made outright or through the use of a trust.
 Significant income tax benefits can be achieved through use of charitable gifting in NJ.

 A charitable remainder trust (CRT) is an option to consider when a person would like to make a significant charitable gift but is not comfortable relinquishing ownership of the gifted property just yet.
 A CRT can make payments to the donor (you) or some other non-charitable beneficiary (the kids or spouse or friend) for life or for a term of up to 20 years and, when the income terminates, either distribute the trust assets to a designated charity or retain the property in trust for the charity’s use.

 By doing this, the donor receives an income tax deduction for the present value of the charitable remainder interest (subject to the tax law’s percentage-of-income restrictions on charitable contribution deductions).
 Subsequent distributions to the donor or other non-charitable income beneficiary are taxed under the rules of IRC Sec.
 664(b).

 Which Type of Trust is the Best Trust for You?